edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

         $ edgedb instance credentials --insecure-dsn

+.. note:: tlsSecurity

+    The :code:`tlsSecurity` option is set to :code:`insecure` to allow connections to a local EdgeDB instance.
+This lets you test your Cloudflare Worker locally. **Don't use this option in production.**

 **Client Setup with EdgeDB Cloud**

 If you're using EdgeDB Cloud, you can instead use the following code to